Coves and cats: The best things to do in Hydra, Greece

 Golden hour in Hydra is extra magical, as the sun dips into the sea and the harbour buildings glow in the last of the light.
 Enjoying an island sunset is one of the best things to do in Hydra, and makes it well worth staying at least one night.

 The bastions on each side of the harbour, built to protect it from Turkish invasion in the 18th century, are a great place to watch the sun go down.
-Or walk along the coast path towards Kamini and you’ll find Sunset Restaurant and the Hydronetta Bar on the rocks below it, both with uninterrupted sunset views.
+Or walk along the coast path towards Kamini and you’ll see Sunset Restaurant and Hydronetta Bar on the rocks below it, both with uninterrupted sunset views.
 You can also take a sunset boat trip.

 A stunning Hydra sunset